ceward18/ENAR-2024-Epidemic-Modelling-Workshop/README.md

-# ISBA 2022 Workshop
+# ENAR 2024 Workshop

-Materials for the ISBA 2022 workshop "Bayesian Modelling of Epidemics: From Population to Individual-level Models"
+Materials for the ENAR 2024 workshop "Bayesian Modelling of Epidemics: From Population to Individual-level Models"

 Presented and created by Dr. Rob Deardon and Dr. Caitlin Ward

 ## Tentative Schedule

-Morning (9:00 - 12:00pm)
+Morning (8:00 - 12:00pm)
-Part I: Introduction to Deterministic Epidemics Models
-Part II: Population-Averaged Models
+Part I: Introduction to Deterministic Epidemics Models and Bayesian Inference Part II: Population-Averaged Models

 Afternoon (1:00pm - 5:00pm)